-Thalassotherapy spa, private beach with watersports, restaurants, bar, crèche, kids club, playground, tennis courts, landscaped gardens and chapel, boutique, DVD library, free WiFi throughout.
-In rooms: flatscreen TV, DVD player, mini sound-system, espresso machine, minibar, Miller Harris toiletries, slippers, bathrobes.
+Thalassotherapy spa, beach with watersports, restaurants, bar, crèche, kids club, playground, tennis courts, landscaped gardens and chapel, boutique, DVD library, free WiFi throughout.
+In rooms: flatscreen TV, DVD player, mini sound-system, espresso machine, minibar, Acqua di Parma toiletries, slippers, bathrobes.

 Our favourite rooms

 There's a huge choice of room and suite types, some with their private outdoor plunge pools, but don't fret: they're all nice.
 Garden Studio Suites are located in the landscaped gardens – handy for quick access to the pool.
 The Family Suite in the main building is most practical for a family with two or three children; it has a separate living room, three balcony terraces, one with a picnic-style table for four; a twin (or double) bedroom and master bedroom with a king-size bed, both ensuite.
 Two-Bedroom Suites or Interconnecting Studio Suites are another option.
 Junior Panorama suites (201 and 207) have lovely soothing decor, fantastic views, and private balconies with room for two big chairs and two sunbeds: perfect for sundowners, stargazing or sunbathing.
 Room 201 looks over the pool towards the mountains, so it gets the sunset sea views; 207 is at the opposite end of the building, with sunrise views.
 They can be interconnected with the larger bedroom of Two-Bedroom Suite 206.
 The best-looking rooms are the honeymoon-worthy presidential suites, Aphrodite and Adonis.
 Extra black-out blinds or curtains can be added to any rooms on request.